 Q: What other musicians or music production professionals inspire you?

-A: My heroes are Django Reinhard, Michael Hedges and Bill Evans.
+A: My heroes are Django Reinhard and Bill Evans.

 Q: Describe the most common type of work you do for your clients.

-A: usually, clients ask me to record arpeggios with the classical guitar, which can convey charm and elegance to their original pieces.
+A: Usually, clients ask me to record a jazz guitar solo or classical guitar arpeggio, which can convey charm and elegance to their original pieces.